geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 In this task you will create two types of groups within Exchange Online.
 The first is a distribution list of email recipients, which is used to create a one-stop email list for contacting users simultaneously rather than having to email each recipient individually.
 The second type of group is an Office 365 group.

-1. Your browswer should still be open to the **Exchange admin center** from the prior task, and it should still be displaying **recipients** from the left-hand navigation pane.
+1. Your browser should still be open to the **Exchange admin center** from the prior task, and it should still be displaying **recipients** from the left-hand navigation pane.
 In the prior task, you worked with user accounts using the **mailboxes** tab.
 In this task, you will be creating groups, so select the **groups** tab at the top of the **recipients**’ page.  <br/>

 	**Note:** You should already see the Inside Sales group that you created in Lab 2.
 This is an Office 365 group whose email address is associated with the custom, on-premises domain (@XXYYZZa.xxxCustomDomainxxx.xxx).
 In the following steps, you will create a Distribution list group and an Office 365 group whose email addresses will be in Microsoft 365 (@M365xZZZZZZ.onmicrosoft.com).